-Nyaya Health Nepal provides free, quality healthcare to underserved communities in Nepal with no user fee at the point of care while striving to develop and design a sustainable integrated model of healthcare that can ultimately be handed over to the government and implemented throughout the country.
+Nyaya Health Nepal provides free, quality healthcare to under-served communities in Nepal while striving to develop and design a sustainable integrated model of healthcare that can ultimately be handed over to the government and implemented throughout the country.

 SP Kalaunee, Executive Director @spkalaunee